sandialabs/capp/README.md

 If the `flavor.cmake` or `app.cmake` files are altered, the next time that CApp tries to build it will re-configure all packages.

-There are three ways the user can select which flavor CApp is operating on:
+There are two ways the user can select which flavor CApp is operating on:
  1. The CApp command accepts an argument `--flavor <flavor_name>` or `-f <flavor_name>` for short
  2. If the CApp command is executed somewhere inside the flavor directory, it will infer the flavor based on the directory.
- 3. Given no other information, CApp will use `plain` as the name of the flavor.

 ### clone command